egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 ### `Internal` vs `External` conjunctive relations

-In our annotation project, we specifically attend to the logical connectors and text-sequencing devices that the writer uses to link argumentative elements in the discourse.
+In our annotation project, we mainly focus on (with some exception!) logical connectors and text-sequencing devices that the writer uses to link argumentative elements in the discourse.
 This is called `internal` conjunction as it is about internal relations within the immediate discourse.

 {: .def}
 >- `Internal` conjunctive relations concern the sequencial unfolding of the text itself.
 This is the scope of our supplementary tags.
 The followings illustrate these conjunctive moves.